Christmas In Krakow

 Traditional Christmas Cheer

-The stunningly well-preserved medieval city of Kraków – Poland’s ancient capital – provides the perfect setting for a very special, traditional Christmas break.
-Spend Christmas in style, in elegant, Royal Kraków, which has emerged unscathed through the centuries.
-A fascinating guided walking tour brings this city and its festive sights to life on Christmas Eve, before Christmas Day brings some free time in the day and a special Christmas Dinner at a local restaurant in the early evening.
-On Boxing Day, you can continue exploring Kraków under your own steam or join the optional excursion to the nearby Auschwitz-Birkenau, a poignant reminder of one of humanity’s darkest chapters.
+The well-preserved medieval city of Kraków – Poland’s ancient capital – provides the perfect setting for an authentic and traditional Christmas break.
+Embark on an escape to elegant Royal Kraków, which has emerged unscathed through the centuries.
+A captivating, guided walking tour brings this city and its festive sights to life before Christmas Eve allows for exploration under your own steam, and a special Christmas Day dinner will be enjoyed at your hotel.
+Ample free time means you can meander the markets at your leisure, and an optional excursion to the spectacular Wieliczka Salt Mine will leave you in awe.

-What's IncludedFour nights’ bed and breakfast accommodation at the five-star Holiday Inn Kraków City Centre, Kraków
+What's IncludedFour nights’ bed and breakfast accommodation at the five-star Radisson Blu Hotel, Kraków

-Special Christmas Day dinner at a local restaurant
+A special Christmas Day dinner at the hotel’s restaurant

 Return flights to Kraków